srcorweb/ai-asssist/README.md

     ```bash
     http://localhost:11434
     ```
+3. Enter your Ollama Server API Key (Optional).

-3. Once the correct Server URL is entered, you can select your desired Ollama models from the **Chat Model** dropdown list.
+4. Once the correct Server URL is entered, you can select your desired Ollama models from the **Chat Model** dropdown list.

 </details>